How is chemotherapy used for pancreatic cancer?

 Second-line chemotherapy

 The first chemotherapy treatment you have is called first-line chemotherapy.
-If you need more chemotherapy, you will have different drugs.
+If you need more chemotherapy, you may be given different drugs.
 This is called second-line chemotherapy.
 The aim is to control the cancer and any symptoms.

 There are different second-line options which may be used.